 - Teenage Mutant Ninja Turtles (1987) began this way, and those were the only five episodes not rerun when it was syndicated two seasons later (because they made no sense out of order).
 This was "remedied" by making a "new" episode for syndication that collected the explanatory flashbacks from the miniseries then summarized the entire miniseries using further flashbacks.
 And then shortly after the third season finished airing, those first five episodes finally were included in the syndication package.

-- She Ra Princess Of Power, the Distaff Counterpart to He-Man and the Masters of the Universe, was launched with a five-episode pilot; unusually, this actually was released as The Movie in theatres before the television launch of the series, though it was conceived as the standard five-episodes and also aired that way.
+- She-Ra: Princess of Power was launched with a five-episode pilot; unusually, this actually was released as The Movie in theatres before the television launch of the series, though it was conceived as the standard five-episodes and also aired that way.

 - Samurai Jack and Foster's Home for Imaginary Friends both debuted with a movie-length pilot episode, which was then broken into individual episodes for rerun (in both cases, three).

 - KaBlam!, being a sketch comedy, did not air as a movie pilot, but did have three individual pilots, though aired out of order.
 The first one in 1994 was made up of Henry and June, Action League Now!, and old Nicktoons shorts, and it did not air on TV (it was instead shown to Nickelodeon, which gave the creators the green light).
 The second one, "Your Real Best Friend!" was started in 1995 and finished in early 1996, and included the regular shorts.
 Unlike the first pilot, this one aired as part of the first season in 1996, but instead aired as the twelfth episode.
 The third pilot, "It's Flavorific!" was made in 1996 and also aired as part of season one, but as episode five.
 It contained all the original shorts.